top of page

 Protect International Students

-Understand the Costs of the Proposed Duration of Status Rule
+Understand the Costs of the Proposed H-1B Weighted Selection Process Rule

 International Education and International Students are important for America

-We believe more needs to be done to educate the general public, business, chambers of commerce, economic development leaders, policymakers and others about the economic contributions of international students and J-exchange visitors and the economic costs of the proposed Duration of Status rule.
+We believe more needs to be done to educate the general public, business, chambers of commerce, economic development leaders, policymakers and others about the economic contributions of international students and J-exchange visitors and the economic costs of the proposed H-1B Weighted Selection process.

-The Duration of Status Notice of Proposed Rulemaking (NPRM) was posted for public inspection on August 28, 2025, and the public is encouraged to submit their opinions on this rule by Monday, September 29, 2025.
+The Weighted Selection Process for H-1B visas Notice of Proposed Rulemaking (NPRM) was posted for public inspection on September 24, 2025, and comments about this rule are due by Friday, October 24, 2025.

 Understanding the Rule